You’ve heard how important it is to include quantified achievements in your resume. But what if you don’t have any (or don’t think you have any)?

-Like we’ve done in this resume, rather than the actions, place the emphasis of your accomplishment statements on the results that each action/accomplishment produced.
+Like we’ve done in this business analyst resume, rather than the actions, place the emphasis of your resume accomplishment statements on the results that each action/accomplishment produced.

 Did you improve something?
 Increase or expand something?
 Strengthen…enhance…reduce…streamline, etc.